Saloniiie/Antique-Gallery/README.md

-E-COMMERCE WEBSITE : ANTIQUE GALLERY, end semester Web Design and Development Project Made with : HTML, CSS, BootStrap, JavaScript, Ajax, PHP, MySQL Antique Gallery : virtual store on the internet where customers can browse the catalog and select products of interest.
+E-COMMERCE WEBSITE : ANTIQUE GALLERY, end semester Web Design and Development Project \n Made with : HTML, CSS, BootStrap, JavaScript, Ajax, PHP, MySQL Antique Gallery : virtual store on the internet where customers can browse the catalog and select products of interest.
 -- Any member can register and view available products.